tdep-developers/tdep/src/phonon_dispersion_relations/manual.md

 \widetilde{\boldsymbol{\epsilon}}
 $$

-@todo Add the Hessian w.r.t q here.
-It is so long.

 This expression is invariant for any $\Lambda>0$, which is chosen to make the real and reciprocal sums converge with as few terms as possible.
 Note that the Born charges are factored out from $\widetilde{\mathbf{\Phi}}$, and have to by multiplied in as described above.
 The derivatives with respect to $q$ are reproduced because they are useful when calculating the gradient of the dynamical matrix, needed when determining group velocities.
 In the long-wavelength limit, $\mathbf{q}\rightarrow 0$, the dipole-dipole dynamical matrix reduces to the familiar non-analytical term:

 $$